kx-Huang/mumsh/README.md

 - Missing program: e.g. `| cat`
 - ......

 Actually, the answer to the questions are all hiden in FSM.
 For FSM, we have different `states` to jump from one another according to the `condition`.
 Here `condition` is defined by `the character we meet now`, and `states` are defined as `different roles toward a character`.

-Once we find some unexpected behaviors which are not defined in our FSM, then we raise an error.
+Once we find some `unexpected behaviors` which are not defined in our FSM, then we `raise an error`.

 For reference, the following FSM defines states and state transitions of a simple parser.